JakeBrose/MF_Mushrooms/README.md

 Project Goals

     TODO: Create a single view page
-    TODO: Include a text box
+    TODO: Include a text box -check
-    TODO: Include 2 radio buttons, one labled poisonous and the other non-poisonous
+    TODO: Include 2 radio buttons, one labled poisonous and the other non-poisonous -check
     TODO: Load JSON data and display it in a list below
     TODO: When the user types in the text box, the data should be filtered by that text.
     TODO: When the user clicks one of the radio buttons, only the correct mushrooms should be show.